blue-tiki/rheme/README.md

    `cons`, `append`, and `set-cdr!` copy their last argument if it is a list.

 There are other relatively minor differences.
-For example, the radix arguments to `string->number` and `number->string` are only supported for integers.
+For example, radix prefixes and the radix arguments to `string->number` and `number->string` are only supported for integers.

 ### Extensions to R4RS